Adding and Understanding Date Properties for Deals

 *If you know these dates, please list the actual dates!

-*This is work done AFTER the contract is signed and the deal is listed as “Close Won.”
+**This is work done AFTER the contract is signed and the deal is listed as “Closed Won.”
 This does NOT include work done during the pitch/proposal process.